rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 exten => s,1,AGI(hello-world.sh,arg1,arg2,arg3)
 ```

-As you’ll notice in the above example, I did not put spaces after each comma.
+As you'll notice in the above example, I did not put spaces after each comma.
 That is because if you add spaces, Asterisk will interpret them literally and
 your program will receive the argument with a space character prepended to it.
 This may (or may not) be desirable, based on your application specifications.